OSGeo/gdal/doc/source/drivers/vector/gml.rst

 -  .. oo:: OGR_SCHEMA
       :choices: <filename>|<json string>
-      :since: 3.9.4
+      :since: 3.11.0

       Partially or totally overrides the auto-detected schema to use for creating the layer.
       The overrides are defined as a JSON list of field definitions.
-      This can be a filename or a JSON string or a URL.
+      This can be a filename or a JSON string or a URL conformant with the `ogr_fields_override.schema.json schema <https://raw.githubusercontent.com/OSGeo/gdal/refs/heads/master/ogr/data/ogr_fields_override.schema.json>`__

 .. note::